nickkeepfer/GitWorkshop/03-Branching-and-Merging/README.md

 ## Conclusion

 Mastering branching and merging is essential for any Git user, especially when collaborating on larger projects.
-This section will give you the confidence to manage your project's development more effectively.
+Hopefully this section has given you the confidence to manage your project's development more effectively.